Creating Worry-Free Keyboard Shortcuts with the “Hyper” Key

 This doesn't 100% solve our problem, but it comes close.
 Only the most nimble fingered typist can press all those modifiers at the same time, in addition to whatever other key you use for your shortcut.
 Even if you can press all of those keys, it certainly will contort your hand and not give you a very comfortable experience, which is another barrier that we must overcome.
 So we need to find an easier way to press these modifiers.

 Unfortunately this isn't something we can do with BetterTouchTool, as far as I can tell.
-However there is a very nice piece of free software that will allow us to do this, called Karabiner-Elements.
+There is a very nice piece of free software that will allow us to do this though, called Karabiner-Elements.
 If you don’t already have it, I would recommend downloading and installing it.

 Once you've imported that ruleset, congratulations!
 You now have a Hyper key on your keyboard, ready to accept any custom shortcuts you send its way.
 This is the first step towards the freedom to truly customize your keyboard.